Yura7911/test/readme.md

-# Git and github course
+# git and github course

-Crash course for Git
+flash and sprint